econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 These legal considerations effectively prohibit the advisor from including a bequest motive in its optimization objective.[^planprovideradvantage]

 [^planprovideradvantage]: One way to accommodate this requirement would be to limit the empirical sample used to estimate the model to childless people.
-This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.
+This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to the IRS it should be possible.

 ## The Baseline Academic Model